-Gursimran Ahuja from Ludhiana graduated from IIT Roorkee, Got 99.83 in her first attempt in CAT and converted the Holy Trinity IIM A,B,C. She was one among the
+Gursimran Ahuja from Ludhiana graduated from IIT Roorkee, Got 99.83 in her first attempt in CAT and converted the Holy Trinity IIM A,B,C. She was one of the

-iQuanta students who topped CAT exam.
+iQuanta students who topped the CAT exam.
 Here she has penned down her tips and strategy!!

 For Quant, the key is practice.
 There is no use having a bunch of formulas in your notebook and not knowing where to apply them.
 Acclimatize yourself with as many questions as possible.
 Use a book, solve questions online, take mocks-just try to work on your ability to decode the concepts that the question demands.
 Believe it or not, 90% of the questions here will just be a twisted version of what you have already done, provided you know how to see beyond the range of phrases in which they are worded.
 After your study of the basics, make solving questions a daily ritual.
 For me, the group provided an ideal competitive environment to work on my Quant.
 The people answering questions at the drop of a hat may seem intimidating at first.
 Believe me, I have been there.
 But, just hang in there, keep trying to solve problems quickly and the tables will have turned even before you realize it.

-(As far as I am concerned, I did not use many books for the preparation.
-I was regular at the iQuanta sessions and tried to be very religious with the mocks (IMS and CL), solving any sets of questions available as part of the series.
-I was quite active on the CAT Preparation-iQuanta group though and tried not to miss any questions posted)
+As far as I am concerned, I did not use many books for the preparation.
+I was regular at the iQuanta sessions and tried to be very religious with the mocks, solving any sets of questions available as part of the series.
+I was quite active on the CAT Preparation-iQuanta group and their paid group though and tried not to miss any questions posted

 As far as the resources are concerned, I believe a set of books has already been recommended for each section by iQuanta.